zenobio93/seat-docs/docs/admin_guides/squads.md

 To add a condition, use `Add Rule` button located at the end of the modal.
 In case you have to build a complex rule, use `Add Group` which will allow you to pair multiple condition in a single one.

+!!! info
+    Filters are ship with multiple operators.
+All operators are not working with all filters.
+    `Is` and `Is not` are used to indicate either equality with criteria or inequality.
+Those operators are the most common and work with near all filter type.
+    `Contains` is used to indicate that criteria must be included in a domain.
+This operator is currently only working with `Scopes` filter.

 ![Squads Filters](../img/squads_filters.png)

 !!! example